 So if you find yourself out of balance or sinking or knocked down and unable to get up on your own...

 - Keep the faith.

 - Seek answers and solutions, not blame.

 - Continue to serve.

-Once Job saw the error of his ways and accepted the will and the blessings of the Lord, Job then interceded on behalf of his friends that let him down and he was blessed with double of what he had before.
+Once Job saw the error of his ways and accepted the will and the blessings of the Lord, Job then interceded on behalf of his friends that let him down, and he was blessed with double what he had before.

 The days of exchanging a product or service for a buck or two and keeping the client for generations are over.

 If you find any aspect of your life out of balance, ask yourself who it is you have been seeking to serve.

 If it is not God, Family, Client, Self in that order, you have the answer to your dilemma.